-Like many free MMORTS games, Stronghold Kingdoms is packed with depth if you’ve got the time to sink into it, with political struggles between players and large-scale wars to navigate on your rise to success.
+Like many free MMO RTS games, Stronghold Kingdoms is packed with depth if you’ve got the time to sink into it, with political struggles between players and large-scale wars to navigate on your rise to success.
 And sure, the graphics certainly look like they come straight from the late nineties, but they’re nothing if not charming.

 Sunless Skies developer Failbetter Games has established itself as a fine crafter of narrative games since it came together in 2010.
 It’s there to see in one of the studio’s earliest efforts, too.
 Fallen London is a browser-based interactive narrative game that takes you to a Victorian and gothic take on the Old Smoke.

 Idle games are the ideal free online games for if you’re too busy to actually play a game, and Cookie Clicker is one of the best examples of the genre around.
-You start with a giant cookie that you click on to produce more cookies, then you spend those cookies on upgrades like automatic cookie-clicking fingers to click the giant cookie for your or grandmas to bake more cookies.
+You start with a giant cookie that you click on to produce more cookies, and then you spend those cookies on upgrades like automatic cookie-clicking fingers to click the giant cookie for you, grandmas to bake more cookies, or temples to pray for cookie-creating buffs.
 Before you know you’re producing hundreds of thousands of cookies per second.

 Io games are some of the most relaxing games on PC and offer a great break from work or more focused gaming.
 Slither.io is pretty simple: you’re a worm who slithers around a circular petri dish-like space gobbling up food and growing in length.

 If you’ve played the endlessly charming Donut County then you’ll be familiar with the core gameplay of Hole.io.
 You play as a hole in the bottom of the world that expands as objects fall into it.

-This D&D-inspired card battle game mixes tabletop RPG elements with the deck-building gameplay of a CCG in a way that’s fresh and nostalgic all at once.
+This D&D-inspired card game mixes tabletop RPG elements with the deck-building gameplay of a CCG in a way that’s fresh and nostalgic all at once.
 You build a deck of cards for each of your party’s heroes by assigning them the weapons, armour, and trinkets you collect as loot on each of your adventures.